asappresearch/flambe/docs/basics/experiment.rst

 Checkpointint and Saving
 ------------------------

-As :ref:`starting-quickstart_label` explains, flambé saves an :class:`~flambe.experiment.Experiment` in a hierarchical way so that ``Components`` can be accessed independant to each other.
+As :ref:`starting-quickstart_label` explains, flambé saves an :class:`~flambe.pipeline.Pipeline` in a hierarchical way so that ``Components`` can be accessed independant to each other.
 Specifically, our save files are a directory by default, and include information about the class name, version, source code, and YAML config, in addition to the state that PyTorch normally saves, and any custom state that the implementer of the class may have included.

-For example, if you initialize and use the following object as a part of your ``Experiment``:
+For example, if you initialize and use the following object as a part of your ``Pipeline``:

 .. code-block:: yaml